EducationalTestingService/rsmtool/doc/config_rsmsummarize.rst

 Experiment configuration file
 """""""""""""""""""""""""""""

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmsummarize`` experiment.
-Here's an example configuration file for `rsmsummarize <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmsummarize/config_rsmsummarize.json>`_.
+Here's an `example configuration file <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmsummarize/config_rsmsummarize.json>`_ for ``rsmsummarize``.
+To make it easy to get started with  ``rsmsummarize``, we provide a way to automatically generate a configuration file that you can then just edit based on your data and your needs.
+To do so, simply run ``rsmsummarize generate`` at the commmand line.
+Next, we describe all of the ``rsmsummarize`` configuration fields in detail.

 There are two required fields and the rest are all optional.
 We first describe the required fields and then the optional ones (sorted alphabetically).